ktomanek/edge_tts_comparison/Readme.md

 # Stream LLM output into TTS

-Generate text output via an LLM using Ollama and generate synthesized speech output via streaming through Piper.
+Generate text output via an LLM using Ollama and synthesize speech in streaming-fashing.
+Using Piper, this works in realtime; Kokoro seems too slow for that even on a Mac M2.

+For Kokoro, when increasing the speaking speed, first word is often cut off.
 ## Installation

 * install ollama locally: https://ollama.com/download